facebook f instagram | Kosciuszko Huts Association

 6. Eligibility for Membership/ Classes of Membership

-a) Ordinary Membership which is open to any person who supports the objectives of the Association and pays the annual subscription.
+1. Ordinary Membership which is open to any person who supports the objects of the Association and pays the annual subscription.

-b) Family Membership is open to up to two adults and their dependants who support the objectives of the Association and pays the annual subscription.
+2. Family Membership is open to up to two adults and their dependants who support the objects of the Association and pays the annual subscription.

-e) Life Membership.
-The committee may nominate persons for election by a General Meeting to Honorary Life Membership of the Association.
+5. Life Membership.
+The committee may nominate persons for election by a General Meeting to Honorary Life Membership of the Association

 7. Admission to Membership

-(a) made in writing on a form approved by the Committee; and
+1. made in writing on a form approved by the Committee;

-(2) Where the application is for Family Membership or Group Membership, the application shall list the names of each person to be covered by that membership.
+3. Where the application is for Family Membership or Group Membership, the application shall list the names and contact details of each person to be covered by that membership.

-(3) As soon as practical after the receipt of the application, the Secretary shall record the membership and enter the applicant's name(s) in the Register of Members, whereupon the applicant(s) becomes a member(s) of the Association.
+5. As soon as practical after deciding the application, the Secretary shall advise the applicant of the decision and their membership status in writing, and record the membership and enter the applicant’s name(s) in the Register of Members, whereupon the applicant(s) becomes a member(s) of the Association.

 8. Register of Members

-(a) the name and current address of the member;
+1. the name and contact details of the member;

-(2) The Register of Members shall be available for inspection by members at reasonable times at a place in the Territory nominated by the Committee.
+2. The Register of Members shall be available for inspection by members at reasonable times at a place in the Territory nominated by the Committee, providing it does not contravene rule 39(4) concerning the release of personal information or be prejudicial to the interests of the Association.

 9. Rights of Members

-(a) is not capable of being transferred or transmitted to another person;
+1. is not capable of being transferred or transmitted to another person; and

 10. Liability of Members